mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 Now you're not dragging yesterday’s half-baked metaphors or bloated paragraphs into today’s task.
 You’re giving the AI only what it needs to move forward.
 That’s **context engineering** in action.

 Calling for summaries is blackbelt stuff.
 Not just because you can keep working across sessions—but because it gives you compression.
-Where a chatbot might choke if handed it all of several books you felt it needed for some work, it could easily swallow the pill if each were compressed into an outline.
-This’d give it the **gist** without the weight.
-Compression gives you a way to zoom out and scale meaning without overloading the context window.
+Where a chatbot might choke if handed it all of several books you felt it needed for some work, it could easily swallow the pill if each were summarized as an outline.
+Compression gives you a way to zoom out and scale meaning without overloading the context window, to pass the **gist** without the weight.

 You’re treating the AI’s memory like a workspace: editable, resettable, compressible, intentional.
 You’re collaborating like a builder—not a backseat driver.